 - 44.1 The Sick Leave Plan provides for maintenance of an employee's income when he/she is absent from work due to illness or non-occupational injury. - 44.2 Employees are granted 23 days of sick leave a year eight (8) days at full pay and 15 days at three-quarter pay.
-These grants accumulate continuously each year if not used, up to a maximum of 200 days at three-quarter pay and no limit to the number of days at full pay. - 44.3 (This Section applies only to employees hired before January 1, 2002.
+These grants accumulate continuously each year if not used, up to a maximum of 200 days at three-quarter pay and no limit to the number of days at full pay.
+If an employee's ECD is between January 1st and June 30th, the date that he/she accumulates sick leave credits ("accumulation date") will be the first pay period of January.
+If an employee's ECD is between July 1st and December 31st, his/her accumulation date is the first pay period of July. - 44.3 (This Section applies only to employees hired before January 1, 2002.
 It does not apply to employees hired on or after this date).
 In the year in which an employee completes six years of service, all sick leave used in the first year of service will be restored.
 In the 7th year of service, all sick leave used in the 2nd year of service will be restored.
 This will continue until the employee has completed 15 years of service.
 In the 16th year of service, all sick leave used in the 11th through to the 15th years of service will be restored.
 In every year after 16 years of service, sick leave credits will be restored at the end of the year following the year in which they were used.
-There will be no payout of unused sick leave credits when an employee leaves the service of Hydro One. - 44.4 An employee will be reimbursed for any doctor's note required by Hydro One. - 44.5 The following provisions apply only to employees hired on or after January 1, 2002.
-They do not apply to employees hired before this date. - 44.5.1 When employees have exhausted their sick leave credits and are on sick leave, they will be paid at 75% of their base rate for a period of up to 6 months or until approved for Long Term Disability (LTD), whichever comes first. - 44.5.2 Employees who are on continuous sick leave for 6 months and who qualify must go on LTD. - 44.5.3 In the event of denial of LTD benefits, employees will have their wages maintained at 75% of their base rate until completion of their LTD appeal, for a period not to exceed 2 months.
+There will be no payout of unused sick leave credits when an employee leaves the service of Hydro One.
+The date that an employee's sick leave credits are restored ("restoration date") will be the same as his/her accumulation date. - 44.4 An employee will be reimbursed for any doctor's note required by Hydro One. - 44.5 The following provisions apply only to employees hired on or after January 1, 2002.
+They do not apply to employees hired before this date. - 44.5.1 When employees have exhausted their sick leave credits and are on sick leave, they will be paid at 75% of their base rate for a period of up to 6 months or until approved for Long Term Disability (LTD), whichever comes first. - 44.5.2 Employees who are on continuous sick leave for 6 months and who qualify must go on LTD. - 44.5.3 In the event of denial of LTD benefits, employees will have their wages maintained at 75% of their base rate until completion of their LTD appeal, for a period not to exceed 2 months, subject to Subsection 45.5.5.